 6.21.2.2 Optional Multicast group registration

+v

 Figure 6.21.2.2-1: Optional Multicast group registration

-1: AF of content provider may register at the NEF that it provides contents for a multicast session (identified by multicast group ID which may be IP multicast address) for a certain location area (e.g. list of cells, TAIs, geographical area).
+1: AF of content provider may register at the NEF that it provides contents for a multicast session (identified by multicast group ID which may be IP multicast address) for a certain location area (e.g. list of cells, TAIs, geographical area, identifier agreed between content provider and network operator).
 (Multiple AFs may register for the same multicast session but different location areas.)
 NEF selects MB-SMF as ingress control node, possibly based on location area.

 2: Same as in clause 6.3.2.2.
+The NEF maps possible external identifiers for location areas to network-internal identifiers (e.g. list of cells, TAIs).

 3-4: NEF requests storage of multicast session at UDR and provides multicast session ID, selected MB-SMF ID and location area.
 The UDR allocates an area session ID for the location area and stores all these data.

-5: NEF request MB-SMF to reserve ingress resources for a multicast distribution session and provides Multicast session ID and area session ID
+5: NEF request MB-SMF to reserve ingress resources for a multicast distribution session and provides Multicast session ID, location area, and area session ID

 6. The MB-SMF sends SM MBS Policy Association Request to PCF with the Multicast group ID, area session ID, and the QoS requirements.